eszuszu/imbui/README.md

 # Imbui
+**This Documentation is a work in progress**

-**Imbui** is a modern forward looking front-end toolkit for building HTML custom elements with TypeScript.
-Unlike all-in-one frameworks, imbui provides a transparent, modular foundation that teaches you how the web works under the hood.
+**Imbui** is a modern and forward looking front-end toolkit for building HTML custom elements with TypeScript.
+Unlike all-in-one frameworks, imbui provides a transparent, modular foundation that helps teach you how the web works under the hood.
 It’s a workbench of composable utilities for atomic reactivity, declarative DOM updates, and service-based architecture, allowing you to build from the ground up or integrate with existing projects.

   - `imbui/core`: An opinionated core for a fast tracked workflow.